 SEM is the short-term alternative to SEO.
 After setting up a campaign, you can achieve results almost immediately.
 As a result, it makes sense as a conversion-optimised strategy, helping you drive targeted traffic to your website and convert them to leads and customers.

 Finally, SMM is short for social media marketing.
 It’s a broad term and one that encompasses anything from creating a brand page on Facebook to running a demographically targeted advertising campaign on Instagram.

 The organic variety allows you to build a brand presence through a business account and share relevant content that attracts a growing audience over time.
 Promotion is subtle, with the goal being brand awareness and engagement rather than clicks and conversions.

 Of course, you can also run paid ads on the network, which can be more promotional and targeted toward your ideal target audience.
 These ads tend to show up within your audience’s news feed, blending in better than traditional sidebar and banner ads could.

 >> When SMM Makes Sense For Your Business

 Because social media marketing ranges so widely in possibilities, it can be used to achieve a number of marketing goals.
 It’s ideally suited for brand awareness, but don’t underestimate the potential power of social media ads to generate website clicks.
 In fact, after setting up an advertising campaign, you can see tangible results just hours after going live.

 How to Set up a Successful Digital Marketing Strategy

-Each of them, of course, require a successful, engaging, and optimised online presence.
+Each of them, of course, requires a successful, engaging, and optimised online presence.
 From the first time they google a related keyword to the time they reach out to you for more brand-specific questions via social media, your audience needs to find a streamlined experience when engaging with your business.

 That’s where we come in.
-At Pixel Fish, we want to help your business not just understand SEO, SEM, and SMM, but leverage them for a more successful digital strategy.
+At Pixel Fish, we want to help your business not just understand SEO, SEM, and SMM but leverage them for a more successful digital strategy.
 Contact us to get started in improving your online presence today.